In a digital world, content is king, and even if no

 prefers to handle digital advertising inventory, the process could slow down.

-at Starcom.
-"Some of the networks need to sell their digital inventory in order
+activation at Starcom.
+"Some of the networks need to sell their digital

-went as far as to talk about how they're going to sell," Muszynski said.
-"We
+even went as far as to talk about how they're going to sell," Muszynski

-haven't seen any of those details, and I really seriously question whether
+said.
+"We haven't seen any of those details, and I really seriously

-we're going to be able to incorporate that into this year's upfront."
+question whether we're going to be able to incorporate that into this year's

 At ABC, Geri Wang, president of sales, said the network was prepared to sell